roby2358/oblique/DRAKIDION.md

 MUST define a finite set of valid statuses (ready, running, waiting, succeeded, retry, dead, canceled).

+MUST ensure all successor tasks in a chain share the same taskId as their predecessor.

+MUST increment version number for each successor task (version = predecessor.version + 1).

+MUST start new task chains at version 1.

+MUST preserve createdAt timestamp across all tasks in a chain.

+SHOULD use helper functions (`newReadyTask`, `newWaitingTask`, `nextTask`) to ensure consistent task creation.

 ### Queue and Scheduling

 MUST process tasks sequentially; no concurrent executions.